-- Converts certain .gifs to PNGs for better performance.
+- Convert certain .gifs to PNGs for better performance.

-Depending on how many images you have and how big they are will determine how long it takes.
-I ran Smush.it on a new site that had only 43 images in the library and it took less than 30 seconds to run.
+How many images you have and how big they are will determine how long it takes for the plugin to finish its job.
+I ran Smush.it on a new site that had only 43 images in the library, and it took less than 30 seconds to complete the task.

-With the web becoming faster and the technology to view it getting so much better…images are playing a huge role in getting attention in the search engines and keeping it when people arrive at your site.
+With the web becoming faster and the technology to view it getting so much better, images are playing an increasingly important role in SEO strategies.
+They get the attention of search engines and keep the attention of users when they arrive at your site.
 You have to do everything in your power to keep that edge.

-When you invest some time in implementing these tactics to optimize your images you should start to see more traffic to your site… you just have to give a few months for the changes to kick in.
+When you invest some time in implementing these tactics to optimize your images, you should start seeing more traffic to your site… you just have to give a few months for the changes to kick in.